mleonardallen/CarND-Behavioral-Cloning/README.md

 ## Training

-Once there is sufficient training data we can train our model.
-After training, the model is able to predict a steering angle given a camera image.

-However, before sending our images into the network for training, we can improve performance by limiting how much data is stored in memory as well as image preprocessing.
+A trained model is to predict a steering angle given a camera image.
+Before sending our images into the network for training, we can improve performance by limiting how much data is stored in memory as well as image preprocessing.

 ### Image Generator